benbahrenburg/Atlas/Resources/lib/Google/README.md

 <b>myProvider.providerSetup</b> -> Provides the provider setup details such as api and other keys

+*The providerSetup method is not used by this provider, any call to this method will be ignored*

 <b>myProvider.providerCleanup</b> -> Provides the provider with any clean-up instructions

 <b>myProvider.providerSetupFromByFile</b> -> Loads setup information from a file.
 The file path is from the Resources directory

+*The providerSetupFromByFile method is not used by this provider, any call to this method will be ignored*

 <b>myProvider.reverseGeo</b> -> Performs a reverse geolocation lookup using the coordinates provided.